Fishing and Hunting Workers

 How to Become One: Fishing and hunting workers usually learn on the job.
 No formal education is required.

-Job Outlook: Employment of fishing and hunting workers is projected to decline 2 percent over the next ten years.
-Many job openings will result from the need to replace fishing and hunting workers who leave the occupation.
+Job Outlook: Employment of fishing and hunting workers is projected to grow 11 percent over the next ten years, faster than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of fishing and hunting workers with similar occupations.